InvoiceShelf/docker/README.md

 If you have a massive amounts of data, you can use the MySQL/Postgres variants, otherwise, just use SQLite.

-By using SQLite you don't run separate database server and your database is portable with the _database.sqlite_ file.
+By using SQLite you don't run database server and your database is portable with the _database.sqlite_ file.

 ### Run with Docker Compose